leeprovoost/go-rest-api-template/README.md

 }
 ```

 This health check is very simple.
 It just checks whether the service is up and running, which can be useful in a build and deployment pipelines where you can check whether your newly deployed API is running (as part of a smoke test).
 More advanced health checks will also check whether it can reach the database, message queue or anything else you'd like to check.
-Trust me, your DevOps colleagues will be very grateful for this.
-(Don't forget to change your HTTP status code to 200 if you want to report on the various components that your health check is checking.)
+Trust me, your platform/infra colleagues will be very grateful for this.

 ### Returning Data